redhat-cop/network.interfaces/README.md

 ## Building Brownfield Inventory with Persist
-#### Persist operation fetch the interfaces,L2 interfaces and L3 interfaces facts and store them as host vars.
+#### Persist operation fetches the interfaces, L2 interfaces and L3 interfaces facts and stores them as host vars.
-#### Result of successful Persist operation would be interfaces facts and publish inventory host_vars to remote repository which will act as SOT for operations like deploy, remediate,detect etc.
+#### The result of a successful persist operation would be to interface facts and publish inventory host_vars to a remote repository which will act as SOT for operations like deploy, remediate, detect etc.

 ```yaml
 - name: Persist the facts into host vars